 - What articles give you the most page views.

 - Bounce rate: the percentage of readers visiting your blog but not taking action.

 And much more.

-Knowing all of these ensures you know what aspects of your blog need improvements.
+Knowing all these ensures you know what aspects of your blog need improvement.

 Tools you can use to analyse your blog's statistics are:

 - Google Analytics: this tool gives you a complete picture of your blog's stats.
 Google Analytics gives you information about your blog's traffic, bounce rate, gender, age, country, etc.

 - Google Search Console: this tool gives you a great picture of your blog's "health".
 Google Search Console provides information about your blog's performance, page load, and safety.

 Related: 5 Ways To Track Your Blog's Success